Atlas-OS/Atlas/README.md

 Atlas applies many modifications and default settings to make Windows easier to use.
 This includes removing commonly unneeded applications (which are reinstallable), configuring many aspects of the interface, disabling advertisements, and much more.

 ### 🔍 Open Source and Transparent

-Atlas is open source with the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).
+Unlike custom Windows ISOs, Atlas is more straightforward to audit due to the use of [AME Wizard](https://ameliorated.io).
+AME Wizard is controlled by Playbooks, a customizable script-esque system that can perform various tasks.

-Unlike custom Windows ISOs, Atlas is easier to audit due to Atlas' use of the software [AME Wizard](https://ameliorated.io).
-AME Wizard is controlled by Playbooks, a heavily customizable script-esque system that can perform a wide range of tasks, including deep modifications to Windows.
-AME Wizard's backend is [open source](https://git.ameliorated.info/Styris/trusted-uninstaller-cli), meaning that you can see exactly what is ran.
+Playbooks are renamed **.zip** archives, with the password [`malte`](https://docs.ameliorated.io/developers/getting-started/creation.html).
+As they primarily consist of plain text, Playbooks enable transparency, unlike custom Windows ISOs, which have many entry points for malicious activity.
+The few binaries in the Playbook are open source in our [`utilities` repository](https://github.com/Atlas-OS/utilities), with the [hashes listed here](https://github.com/Atlas-OS/Atlas/blob/main/src/playbook/Executables/AtlasModules/README.md).

-Playbooks are renamed **.zip** archives (with the password `malte`), which primarily consist of plain text scripts, meaning Atlas is much easier to audit to see exactly what changes.
-This is unlike custom Windows ISOs, which have many more entry points for malicious activity.
-The minimal binaries in the Playbook are open source in our [utilities](https://github.com/Atlas-OS/utilities) repository, with the [hashes listed here](https://github.com/Atlas-OS/Atlas/blob/main/src/playbook/Executables/AtlasModules/README.md).
+Although the GUI is not open source for AME Wizard, AME Wizard's entire backend (called [TrustedUninstaller](https://github.com/Ameliorated-LLC/trusted-uninstaller-cli)) is open source under MIT, which contains each action used to run Atlas.
+The Atlas Playbook is open source under the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).

 ### 🔒 Legal Compliance
-As Atlas doesn't redistribute a modified Windows ISO, it fully complies with [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
-In addition, activation in Windows is not modified.
+As Atlas doesn't redistribute a modified Windows ISO, it complies with [Windows's Usage Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+In addition, Atlas does not alter activation in Windows.

 ## 🎨 Brand kit
 Want to create your own Atlas wallpaper with some original creative designs?
 Download our brand kit [here](https://github.com/Atlas-OS/branding/archive/refs/heads/main.zip) and share your creations on our [forum](https://forum.atlasos.net/t/art-showcase).